-Note on the formation of guidance committees: Each student is responsible for securing a guidance committee at the start Fall quarter, which must consist of a provisional advisor and two faculty members.
+Note on the role of guidance committees: Each student is responsible for securing a guidance committee at the start of their first Fall quarter in the program, which must consist of a provisional advisor and two faculty members.
 Students should submit their guidance committee appointment form by the end of Week 2 of Fall quarter to the EEB Grad Office.
-Students should arrange an introductory meeting for the start of Fall quarter with committee members and complete a first-year course plan to be submitted to the EEB Graduate Office.
+Students should arrange an introductory meeting for the start of Fall quarter with committee members and use that meeting to complete a first-year course plan to be submitted to the EEB Graduate Office.
 During Fall quarter, the guidance committee is responsible for developing a first-year course plan with the student, and during Spring quarter, guidance committee members must evaluate the Departmental Written Qualifying Examination (DWQE).
-In many but not all cases, guidance committee members may later serve on a student's doctoral committee.
+In many, but not all cases, guidance committee members later serve on a student's doctoral committee.